The Best AI Novel Writer in 2026

 Novelists who plot before they draft and adapt from screenplays

 Squibler started as screenwriting software and carries that DNA.
 Its Smart Writer outline tool is strong for scene-first narrative structures.
 Handles novels, but the workflow feels grafted on rather than native.
 Best for novelists adapting a screenplay into a book or writing scene-driven genre fiction that benefits from cinematic scaffolding.
+The free plan is PDF-only with one project, and there is no EPUB, audiobook, or store-ready cover at any tier, so the publishing phase happens in other tools.

 See the full Squibler comparisonStrengths